The Unsettling Reality: Millennials Are The Dumbest Generation

 Furthermore, the survey highlighted that 68% of millennials could not identify an essential kitchen utensil—the butter knife.
 This lack of familiarity with such a commonplace tool underscores a potential gap in practical knowledge related to everyday tasks and further emphasizes the need to cultivate essential life skills.

-A 2024 Financial Industry Regulatory Authority (FINRA) Investor Education Foundation report found that only 28% of millennials could correctly answer basic questions about investment concepts, such as diversification and risk tolerance, compared to 43% of Gen Xers and 52% of baby boomers.
-This lack of investment knowledge can lead to poor financial decision-making and missed opportunities for long-term wealth accumulation.
+A 2024 FINRA report found that only 28% of millennials could correctly answer basic investment questions, compared to 43% of Gen Xers and 52% of baby boomers.
+This lack of knowledge can lead to poor financial decisions and missed opportunities for wealth accumulation.

-Moreover, a 2023 study by the Global Financial Literacy Excellence Center at George Washington University revealed that 62% of millennials feel overwhelmed by the amount of investment information available, leading to confusion and inaction.
-This information overload can be a significant barrier to entry for many millennials who may not know where to start or whom to trust for investment advice.
+Furthermore, a 2023 study by the Global Financial Literacy Excellence Center revealed that 62% of millennials feel overwhelmed by the amount of investment information available, leading to confusion and inaction.

 Discover Unique and Valuable Articles for Your Interest